msftsean/handling-oversized-json/docs/GITHUB_PUSH_INSTRUCTIONS.md

 Your GitHub repo will be ready for customers with:

 ✅ Complete C# implementation
-✅ Fully genericized (Contoso branding)
+✅ Fully branded for Zava AI workloads
 ✅ Production-ready code
 ✅ Comprehensive documentation
 ✅ Model drift monitoring guide